Ontario Pricing Guide · Updated 2026

 3. BCIN Registration Requirement

 The report must be stamped by a BCIN-registered HVAC designer with the appropriate qualification category.
 This is not optional — the OBC is explicit.
 A report from someone without a BCIN stamp is rejected before technical review begins.
 BCIN registration costs money to obtain and maintain, and that cost is reflected in the service price.
 A suspiciously cheap report is often one that lacks proper BCIN credentials.
+See our BCIN guide for how to verify before paying.

 4. Design Temperature Complexity